-- 82 All questions at a Meeting shall be decided by a majority of the Voting Members present and voting. - 83 Unless these Standing Orders provide otherwise, voting on a question shall be by a show of hands and the result of the vote only recorded unless: - 83.1 a Voting Member asks for their vote to be specified in the minutes;

-- 83.2 where requested by at least one Voting Member prior to the vote being taken, the voting on any question shall be recorded so as to show how each Voting Member present cast their vote or abstained; - 83.3 where requested by at least two Voting Members prior to the vote being taken, the voting on any question shall be recorded by a Named Vote. - 84 Subject to Standing Order 32, the Meeting Chairman may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise a casting vote whether or not they gave an original vote.
+- 82 All questions at a Meeting shall be decided by a majority of the Voting Members present and voting. - 83 In the case of a contested election for any position or appointment: - the Meeting Chairman, or any candidate, may require the vote to be taken by way of a secret ballot, in which event the Meeting Clerk shall act as returning officer; - if more than two candidates have been nominated for the position or appointment, and none of them achieve an absolute majority of votes cast, the candidate(s) with the least number of votes shall be removed from the list and a fresh vote taken, with the process continuing until one candidate achieves a majority of votes. - 84 Subject to Paragraph 83, unless these Standing Orders provide otherwise, voting on a question shall be by a show of hands and the result of the vote only recorded unless: - 84.1 a Voting Member asks for their vote to be specified in the Minutes; - 84.2 where requested by at least one Voting Member prior to the vote being taken, the voting on any question shall be recorded so as to show how each Voting Member present cast their vote or abstained; - 84.3 where requested by at least two Voting Members prior to the vote being taken, the voting on any question shall be recorded by a Named Vote. - 85 Subject to Paragraph 30, the Meeting Chairman may give an original vote on any Item put to the vote, and in the case of an equality of votes may exercise a casting vote whether or not they gave an original vote.